Questions we've been asked

 Each home inspection company has their own pricing structure, and fees vary across the country.
 At Mapstone Inspection Services we have an established fee schedule that is based on the type, size, age, and additional features of the home/building (i.e. residences with a guest suite, more than one kitchen, a second garage or outbuilding, and other specific items).
 Our residential inspection fees range from $380 and up.

 The cost of the inspection should not be the only consideration for hiring an inspector.
-Hiring a professional home inspector to perform a quality home inspection, informing you of all the potential problems in a home, is worth the money.
+Hiring a Certified Inspector to perform a quality home inspection, informing you of all the potential problems in a home, is worth the money.
 A bargain inspector may give you an inferior report and refrain from inspecting key structural components of the home, such as roofs, attics & crawl spaces, as a way to keep their prices low.
 But once you have purchased the home, it may be very costly to repair problems that were omitted from the inspection report.

 We recommend that you are present at the inspection.
 Most inspectors will allow you to be there and ask questions after the inspection is completed.
 Most inspectors will point out the areas that are potential problems.
 This is important because you will be able to see for yourself the extent of problems that are sometimes hard for an inspector to convey in a report.
 Most inspectors will also show you how the heating system works and show you what things will need to be maintained in order to keep the home in good condition.